Distribute Power BI content to external guest users using Azure Active Directory B2B

 Some organizations require more control over when external users are added, are inviting many users in an external organization, or many external organizations.
 In these cases, planned sharing can be used to manage the scale of sharing, to enforce organizational policies, and even to delegate rights to trusted individuals to invite and manage external users.
 Azure AD B2B supports planned invites to be sent directly from the Azure portal by an IT administrator, or through PowerShell using the invitation manager API where a set of users can be invited in one action.
 Using the planned invites approach, the organization can control who can invite users and implement approval processes.
 Advanced Azure AD capabilities like dynamic groups can make it easy to maintain security group membership automatically.

-- The process stars with an IT administrator inviting the guest user either manually or through the API provided by Azure Active Directory
+- The process starts with an IT administrator inviting the guest user either manually or through the API provided by Azure Active Directory

 - The user accepts the invite to the organization.

 - Once the user has accepted the invitation, a user in Power BI can share a report or dashboard with the external user, or a security group they are in.
 Just like with regular sharing in Power BI the external user receives an email with the link to the item.

 - When the external user accesses the link, their authentication in their directory is passed to Contoso's Azure AD and used to gain access to the Power BI content.

 Ad hoc or planned sharing of Power BI Apps

 Contoso has a set of reports and dashboards they need to share with one or more Suppliers.
 To ensure all required external users have access to this content, it is packaged as a Power BI app.
 The external users are either added directly to the app access list or through security groups.
 Someone at Contoso then sends the app URL to all the external users, for example in an email.
 When the external users open the link, they see all the content in a single easy to navigate experience.